 IAHA's Aboriginal and Torres Strait Islander Health Academy continues to grow and evolve, demonstrating what our young people can achieve through supported and culturally informed pathways and education and training opportunities.
-At the time of writing, IAHA has 60 students enrolled across two cohorts in each of Darwin and South-East Queensland academies, coming from 20 schools undertaking their allied health assistance qualifications.
+At the time of writing IAHA have 60 students completing their allied health assistance qualifications, enrolled across two cohorts in earch of the Darwin and South East Oueensland Academies, and coming from 20 local schools.

 To date, IAHA have exceeded the Year 12 and VET sector Certificate III completion rates in both jurisdictions with more than 60 per cent of NT Academy students and 80 per cent of South-East Queensland students continuing in the program.